AndyBowskill/overcome-aphasia/README.md

 # Overcome Aphasia
-The 'How To Overcome Aphasia' website.
+The 'Tips and Tricks to Overcome Aphasia by Yourself' website.

 https://andybowskill.github.io/overcome-aphasia/